cloudbees/jenkins-scalability-lab/README.md

 **Telegraf metric collection on Jenkins master**
 * Start by running 'telegraf' on the Jenkins master
-* Available in InfluxDB under database 'telegraf' (you need to create a new grafana datasource, with settings below)
+* Available in InfluxDB under database 'hydra' (you need to create a new grafana datasource, with settings below)
     - URL: http://influx:8086
-    - Database: 'telegraf'
+    - Database: 'hydra'
     - User: root
     - Password: somepassword